 - Stay within your skills and abilities.
 Be aware you may be rusty from the winter break and start with shorter, more comfortable rides to ease yourself back into it.
 You may find your comfort zone has shrunk slightly, so stay within it until you are comfortable doing more.

 - Consider taking a refresher safety or riding course, if one is available.
-Keeping up with your education every year can help you avoid falling into sloppy bad habits.
+Keeping up with your education to learn more motorcycle safety tips every year can help you avoid falling into sloppy bad habits.

 - Always make sure you know where your escape route is.
 In many cases, it’s better to accelerate out of a bad situation through a gap than slam on the brakes and risk a skid.
 However, avoid weaving rapidly between lanes, as this can put you somewhere a driver doesn’t expect.